-Imagine running on the tread-mill at a fast pace for an hour and then simply getting off it without cooling down.
+Imagine running on a treadmill at a fast pace for an hour and then simply getting off it without cooling down.
 It might do you more damage than good.
-Similarly, in life after you have caught up pace, when you wish to stop, you need to give yourself time to slow down, to cool down.
+Similarly, in life, after you have caught up pace, when you wish to stop, you need to give yourself time to slow down, to cool down.
 You cannot afford to keep running at the same pace throughout.

 Evolution over numerous lifetimes has helped your body develop a sophisticated mechanism of survival.
 When you are eating a wholesome meal, no matter how delicious, your body tells you when you should stop.
-It makes you feel sleepy when it wants rest, it wakes you up when it has got enough sleep, you feel thirsty when your body needs water, you feel hungry when it needs food.
-The easiest way to keep fit, is by listening to your body, to pay attention to it.
-If you do not ignore it and exercise, your chances of keeping your body fit and healthy sky rocket.
+It makes you feel sleepy when it wants rest, it wakes you up when it has gotten enough sleep, you feel thirsty when your body needs water, you feel hungry when it needs food.
+The easiest way to keep fit is by listening to your body, by paying attention to it.
+If you do not ignore it and exercise, your chances of keeping your body fit and healthy skyrocket.

-The human body can take a lot when young, that does not mean it is justifiable to abuse it.
+The human body can take a lot when young but that does not mean it is justifiable to abuse it.
 Often the results of such abuse show through in the later years.
-If someone smokes a lot, lives off junk food, the body may still remain fit when young but sooner or later, the perils of such living catch up.
+If someone smokes a lot and lives off junk food, the body may still remain fit when young but sooner or later, the perils of such living catch up.
 Is it any coincidence that all yogic scriptures give great importance to eating right and physical exercises!

 Ripu ruja paavaka papa prabhu ahi gani’a na chota kari ॥

-An enemy, disease, fire, sin, master, snake should not be taken for granted, no matter small they may appear at first.
+An enemy, disease, fire, sin, a master, and snakes should not be taken for granted, no matter how small they may appear at first.
 Attend to them at the first sign.

 (Ram Charitmanas, Aranya Kand, 21)

 It is never too late or too early to adopt a healthy lifestyle.
 And what is a healthy lifestyle?
-A balanced life is a healthy one: balanced diet, work and exercise.
+A balanced life is a healthy one: work, exercise, and a balanced diet.
 Your body is an instrument of life, of living, of experiences.
 It is not a cage for your soul but a potent vehicle of knowledge and insight.
 All acquisition of knowledge is through the senses.
 There will be no senses if not for the body.
 Befriend it, treat it with care.
 Love thyself.